Belgium country brief

 Regular high-level visits and meetings are important in promoting cooperation and understanding between Australia and Belgium.
 Recent visits of Australian officials to Belgium include:

-- The Governor-General, the Hon Quentin Bryce AC CVO, led a European Australian Business Council (EABC) delegation on a visit to Belgium in June 2013 to promote trade and investment between the two countries.
+- Former Governor-General, Dame Quentin Bryce AD CVO, led a European Australian Business Council (EABC) delegation on a visit to Belgium in June 2013 to promote trade and investment between the two countries.
 She honored Australia’s war dead at Ieper (awarding an OAM in the General Division and Honorary RSL membership to two Belgians) and Belgium’s war dead at the Monument of the Unknown Soldier in Brussels.

 - Then-HRH Crown Prince Philippe (now HM King Philippe) visited Australia in November 2012 leading a 147-strong business delegation.
 The Belgian Minister for Defence also participated, meeting his Australian counterparts, and signing a bilateral Memorandum of Understanding on World War I Centenary commemorations in Canberra.